BelgianBiodiversityPlatform/python-dwca-reader/doc/contributing.rst

 Releasing at PyPI
 -----------------

-* (Ensuring it works, the test coverage is good and the documentation is updated)
+* (Ensuring it works -also on Windows-, the test coverage is good and the documentation is updated)
 * Update the packaging (version number in setup.py, CHANGES.txt, doc/conf.py, ...) then run:

 ::